Ranchers in the Owens Valley didn't take too kindly to the aqueduct that drained their underground springs and

 were found in 1994.
 The disaster that ended the career of the famous engineer and DWP chief William Mulholland

-was the second-worst disaster in California history, second only to the great San Francisco earthquake and fire of 1906.
+was the second-worst disaster in California history in terms of lives lost, surpassed only by the great San Francisco earthquake and fire of 1906.